It’s time to master your career

 A good degree (normally 2.2 or above) or significant experience in a relevant field.
 All applicants will be subject to interview and a portfolio may also be requested for Recognition of Prior Certified or Experiential Learning (RPCEL).

-Yes, BIMM Institute is proud to welcome students from a diverse range of nationalities and backgrounds, and you will be joining a student community comprising over 50 different nationalities if you choose to study at BIMM Institute Berlin.
+Yes, BIMM University Berlin is proud to welcome students from a diverse range of nationalities and backgrounds.
+You will be joining a student community comprising over 50 different nationalities if you choose to study at BIMM University Berlin.

 International students may require a student visa in order to study.
 Information on how to apply for this and your options to work during your studies can be found here.